-Members receive the SWAMP Club quarterly newsletter which provides timely details on the cycling activities listed below.
+Members receive the SWAMP Club periodic newsletter which provides timely details on the cycling activities listed below.
 For abbreviated listings you can review the Events page or view a full schedule on the Calendar page.

 Mountain Bike Guided Rides

 The SWAMP Mountain Bike Club schedules weekly off road mountain bike rides that rotate through Alafia River State Park Trail, Balm Boyette Scrub Preserve Trail, Croom Trail, Santos Trail, and the Wilderness Park Trail systems.
 These guided rides break into groups according to rider skill levels.

 The advanced group (A) rides the trails at a very strong pace with few stops over the most miles of any group.